-(1) The strategic benchmark index for the investment portfolio has three components:
+(1) The strategic benchmark index for the investment portfolio consists of:

-- The benchmark index for the equity portfolio, cf. section 3-3 - The benchmark index for the bond portfolio, cf. section 3-2 - The real estate portfolio.
+- The benchmark index for the equity portfolio, cf. section 3-3 - The benchmark index for the bond portfolio, cf. section 3-2

-(2) The benchmark index for the equity portfolio constitutes 60 per cent of the strategic benchmark index.
-The benchmark index for the bond portfolio constitutes 40 per cent of the strategic benchmark index, less the share of the investment portfolio invested in the real estate portfolio.
-The value of the real estate portfolio is calculated as a net value.
-Net value means the value of the real estate portfolio less liabilities related to the investments.
+(2) The benchmark index for the equity portfolio constitutes 62.5 per cent of the strategic benchmark index.
+The benchmark index for the bond portfolio constitutes 37.5 per cent of the strategic benchmark index.

+3) The Ministry establishes a plan for the increase of the equity share in the strategic benchmark to 70 percent.